StardustCollective/dag4.js/README.md

-# DAG4 - Constellation Hypergraph JavaScript API
+# DAG4 - DAG JavaScript API

-This is the Constellation Hypergraph [JavaScript API][docs].
+This is the DAG [JavaScript API][docs] for Constellation Network.

-You need to run a [Hypergraph](https://github.com/Constellation-Labs/constellation) node to use this library.

 Please read the [documentation][docs] for more detailed instructions.
 The following includes basic install and configuration.